EdoardoLaGreca/scrtp/doc/v1.0-wip/protocol.md

 #### Input signal enumeration

-The following table clarifies the possible enumeration values in the `type` field.
+The following table maps the possible enumeration values in the `type` field.
 The table also contains an explaination of the meaning of the fields `value1` and `value2` based on the value of `type`.

 <table>
    <tr>